b4ld/Docker-BrowserImage/README.md

-# Docker-Image for Browsers /W Selenium 3
+# Docker-Image for Browsers/w Selenium 3

 Repo to some of the most rare Browser Versions - as long as Docker Images at DockerHub